wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Classical Mechanics/Newtonian Physics/Kinematics Analysis/Non-Linear Motion.md

 ### Superposition Principle
 The principle of superposition states that the net response caused by two or more forces is the sum of the responses that would have been caused by each force individually.

-In the context of motion, this means that the total motion can be considered as the vector sum of the individual motions along the $x$ and $y$ axes.
+In the context of motion, this means that the total motion can be considered as the vector sum of the individual motions along the $x$ and $y$ and $z$ axes.

+I.e. The principle of superposition states that the motion in each dimension can be treated independently and then combined to get the resultant motion.
 #### Application in Motion
 When applied to kinematics, the superposition principle allows us to analyze the motion of an object in multiple dimensions by breaking it down into simpler, independent motions along each coordinate axis.